MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

 >

 >[!Note]
->[Custom Route Tables](/azure/virtual-wan/scenario-isolate-vnets-custom) in Azure Virtual WAN cannot be used in conjunction with Routing Intent and Policies and should not be considered as a security option.
+>[Custom Route Tables](/azure/virtual-wan/scenario-isolate-vnets-custom) in Azure Virtual WAN can't be used in conjunction with Routing Intent and Policies and should not be considered as a security option.
 >

 ## Step 4.
 Secure your spoke VNets

 Each Azure Virtual WAN hub can have one or more VNets [connected](/azure/virtual-wan/virtual-wan-site-to-site-portal#vnet) with VNet peering.
 Based on the [landing zone](/azure/cloud-adoption-framework/ready/landing-zone/) model in the Cloud Adoption Framework, every VNet contains a landing zone workload, applications, and services supporting an organization.
-Azure Virtual WAN manages the connection, the route propagation and association, and the outbound and inbound routing, but cannot affect intra-VNet security.
+Azure Virtual WAN manages the connection, the route propagation and association, and the outbound and inbound routing, but can't affect intra-VNet security.
 Zero Trust principles must be applied inside each spoke VNet according to the guidance published in [Apply Zero Trust principles to a spoke virtual network](azure-infrastructure-iaas.md) and other articles depending on the resource type, such as virtual machines and storage.
-Consider the following:
+Consider the following elements:

 - **Micro-segmentation:** Even if Azure Virtual WAN attracts and filters outbound traffic, use of [network security groups (NSGs)](/azure/virtual-network/security-overview) and [application security groups (ASGs)](/azure/virtual-network/application-security-groups) to regulate intra-VNet flows is still recommended.
-- **Local DMZ:** Inbound non-http or https traffic should be filtered and allowed by a DNAT rule created in the central firewall inside the Azure Virtual WAN Hub.
+- **Local DMZ:** A DNAT rule created in the central firewall inside the Azure Virtual WAN Hub should filter and allow inbound non-http or https traffic.
 Inbound http or https traffic should be managed by a local [Azure Application Gateway and associated Web Application Firewall](/azure/active-directory/app-proxy/application-proxy-application-gateway-waf).

-   Note that although Azure Virtual WAN secure virtual hubs don't support [Azure DDoS Protection](/azure/ddos-protection/ddos-protection-overview) yet, usage of DDoS to protect Internet-facing endpoints in spoke VNets is possible and highly recommended.
+   Although Azure Virtual WAN secure virtual hubs don't support [Azure DDoS Protection](/azure/ddos-protection/ddos-protection-overview) yet, usage of DDoS to protect Internet-facing endpoints in spoke VNets is possible and highly recommended.
 For more information, see [Azure Firewall Manager known](/azure/firewall-manager/overview#known-issues) issues and [Hub virtual network and secured virtual hub comparison](/azure/firewall-manager/vhubs-and-vnets#comparison).

 - **Advanced threat detection and protection:** See [Apply Zero Trust principles to a spoke virtual network](azure-infrastructure-iaas.md).
 The elements inside the spoke must be protected with threat protection tools like Microsoft Defender for Cloud.

-Because the hub in Azure Virtual WAN is locked and managed by Azure, custom components cannot be installed or enabled there.
-Some resources that are normally deployed inside the hub, in a classic hub and spoke model, must be placed in one or more spokes that will act as shared resource networks.
+Because the hub in Azure Virtual WAN is locked and managed by Azure, custom components can't be installed or enabled there.
+Some resources that are normally deployed inside the hub, in a classic hub and spoke model, must be placed in one or more spokes that acts as shared resource networks.
 For example:

 - **Azure Bastion:** [Azure Bastion](/azure/bastion/vnet-peering) supports Azure Virtual WAN but must be deployed inside a spoke virtual network because the hub is restricted and managed by Azure.
-From the Azure Bastion spoke, users can reach resources in other VNets, but will require [IP-based connection](/azure/bastion/connect-ip-address) available with the Azure Bastion Standard SKU.
+From the Azure Bastion spoke, users can reach resources in other VNets, but requires [IP-based connection](/azure/bastion/connect-ip-address) available with the Azure Bastion Standard SKU.
 - **Custom DNS servers:** DNS server software can be installed on any virtual machine and act as DNS server for all the spokes in Azure Virtual WAN.
-The DNS server must be installed in a spoke VNet that will serve all other spokes directly, or through DNS Proxy feature offered by the Azure Firewall that is integrated inside the Virtual WAN hub.
+The DNS server must be installed in a spoke VNet that serves all other spokes directly, or through DNS Proxy feature offered by the Azure Firewall that is integrated inside the Virtual WAN hub.
 - **Azure Private DNS Resolver:** Deployment of an [Azure Private DNS Resolver](/azure/dns/dns-private-resolver-overview) is supported inside one of the spoke VNets connected to Virtual WAN hubs.
 Azure Firewall that is integrated inside the Virtual WAN hub can use this resource as a custom DNS when you enable the DNS Proxy feature.
 - **Private Endpoints:** This resource type [is compatible](/azure/virtual-wan/howto-private-link) with Virtual WAN but must be deployed inside a spoke VNet.
-This provides connectivity to any other virtual network or branch connected to the same Virtual WAN, if the integrated Azure Firewall will allow the flow.
+This provides connectivity to any other virtual network or branch connected to the same Virtual WAN, if the integrated Azure Firewall allows the flow.
 Instructions on how to secure traffic to Private Endpoints using the Azure Firewall integrated inside a Virtual WAN hub can be found in [Secure traffic destined to private endpoints in Azure Virtual WAN](/azure/firewall-manager/private-link-inspection-secure-virtual-hub).
-- **Azure Private DNS Zone (links):** This type of resources does not live inside a virtual network but must be [linked](/azure/dns/private-dns-virtual-network-links) to them to function correctly.
-Private DNS Zones cannot be linked to Virtual WAN hubs.
+- **Azure Private DNS Zone (links):** This type of resource doesn't live inside a virtual network but must be [linked](/azure/dns/private-dns-virtual-network-links) to them to function correctly.
+Private DNS Zones can't be linked to Virtual WAN hubs.
 Instead, they should be connected to the spoke VNet containing custom DNS servers or an Azure Private DNS Resolver ([recommended](/azure/virtual-network/virtual-networks-name-resolution-for-vms-and-role-instances)) or directly to the spoke VNets that require the DNS records from that zone.

 ## Step 5.
 Review your encryption

 Azure Virtual WAN provides some traffic encryption capabilities through its own gateways for traffic entering the Microsoft network.
 Whenever possible, encryption should be enabled, based on the gateway type.
-Consider the following:
+Consider the following default encryption behavior:

 - Virtual WAN S2S VPN gateway provides encryption when using [IPsec/IKE](/azure/virtual-wan/virtual-wan-site-to-site-portal) (IKEv1 and IKEv2) VPN connection.
 - Virtual WAN P2S VPN gateway provides encryption when using [user VPN connection over OpenVPN or IPsec/IKE (IKEv2)](/azure/virtual-wan/virtual-wan-point-to-site-portal).
-- The Virtual WAN ExpressRoute gateway does not provide encryption, therefore the same considerations from standalone ExpressRoute apply.
+- The Virtual WAN ExpressRoute gateway doesn't provide encryption, therefore the same considerations from standalone ExpressRoute apply.

-  - Only for ExpressRoute circuits that are provisioned on top of [ExpressRoute Direct](/azure/expressroute/expressroute-erdirect-about), it is possible to leverage platform-provided [MACsec encryption](/azure/expressroute/expressroute-howto-macsec) to secure the connections between your edge routers and Microsoft's edge routers.
+  - Only for ExpressRoute circuits that are provisioned on top of [ExpressRoute Direct](/azure/expressroute/expressroute-erdirect-about), it's possible to leverage platform-provided [MACsec encryption](/azure/expressroute/expressroute-howto-macsec) to secure the connections between your edge routers and Microsoft's edge routers.

   - Encryption could be established using an [IPsec/IKE VPN connection](/azure/virtual-wan/vpn-over-expressroute) from your on-premises network to Azure over the private peering of an Azure ExpressRoute circuit, however this configuration is [not supported](/azure/virtual-wan/how-to-routing-policies#key-considerations) yet with secured hubs.

 - For third party [Software-Defined WAN (SD-WAN) devices and NVAs](/azure/virtual-wan/about-nva-hub) integrated into Virtual WAN hub, specific encryption capabilities must be verified and configured according to the vendor's documentation.

-Once the traffic has entered the Azure network infrastructure through one of the above gateways or an SD-WAN/NVA, there is no specific Virtual WAN service or capability that will provide network encryption.
-If traffic between a hub and its virtual network and hub-to-hub is un-encrypted, you must use application-level encryption if needed.
+Once the traffic has entered the Azure network infrastructure through one of the gateways or an SD-WAN/NVA, there's no specific Virtual WAN service or capability that provides network encryption.
+If traffic between a hub and its virtual network and hub-to-hub is unencrypted, you must use application-level encryption if needed.

 >[!Note]
->VNet-to-VNet encryption using Azure VPN Gateway is not supported for Virtual WAN spokes because a spoke is required to use Virtual WAN hub remote gateway.
+>Virtual WAN spokes doesn't support VNet-to-VNet encryption using Azure VPN Gateway because a spoke is required to use Virtual WAN hub remote gateway.
 >

 ## Step 6.
 Secure your P2S users